 Bituach Leumi (The National Insurance Institute of Israel) is the body responsible for the payment of various pensions and allowances to those who are insured and eligible under the National Insurance Law.
-It is the equivalent of Social Security in the United States or National Insurance in the United Kingdom.
-All Israeli residents aged 18 or older must, under law, be covered with Bituach Leumi and are therefore obligated to pay insurance contributions.
+It is the equivalent of Social Security in the United States and Canada or National Insurance in the United Kingdom.
+All Israeli residents aged 18 or older must, under law, be covered with Bituach Leumi and are therefore obligated to pay general insurance and healthcare contributions.

-- Your permanent place of residence (residing in Israel for over 183 days a year)
+- Your permanent place of residence (residing in Israel for minimally 183 days a year; cumulatively)

 - Where your family is living

 - Where is your primary place of work or study

 In the eyes of Bituach Leumi therefore, even if you are residing in Israel on a student visa and have not officially made Aliyah, you can be considered a resident and be liable to pay insurance contributions.

 You can continue to be considered an Israeli resident even if living abroad, on condition that the stay abroad is a temporary one (for example, for purposes of studies, a trip, a temporary job, etc.) and as long as the center of your life remains in Israel (see Travelling Abroad, below).

 Bituach Leumi provides a wide range of services to every Israeli resident.
 Benefits available cover nearly every facet of life for Israeli residents.